hirak99/keyshift/README.md

 ## Linux First

-We make this work only on Linux.
+The current scope of the project is restricted only to Linux.
 This helps with our first goal of simplicity.

-That said, a part of the code may be re-usable for other operating systems.
-But other operating systems will not be in our scope for a long time.
+That said, a large part of the codebase is re-usable OS independent, meaning it may come to other OS eventually.

-## Maintainable

-As part of maintainability, we will keep the code readable.
-We will for now follow Google style guide for c++.

 # Bugs / Feature Requests